aintgoin2goa/recap/README.md

 		"1024",
 		"1900"
 	  ],
-	  // location to save the images (relative to the cwd) "dest": "./dest/"
+	  // location to save the images (relative to the current working directory) "dest": "./dest/",
+	  "options" : {
+	  	   "waitTime" : 50, // will pause for this ammout of time before capturing the page "crawl" : true // if true this will activate crawl mode }
 	}

 recap can guide you through the process of creating a config file, just type `recap` to begin.